Trends and prospects

 What is the general climate of real estate investment in your jurisdiction?

-The need for more housing dominated the headlines throughout 2017.
+The need for more housing has continued to dominate the headlines in 2019.

 The student accommodation market in Ireland continues to perform strongly for investors seeking a long-term investment option given existing and future demand.